epfl-ada/ada-2022-project-yiyisoda/README.md

 # Abstract

-The film industry is huge nowadays and as something that reaches so many people in the world it is bound to influence our culture.
-On the other hand, successful movies must appease to its viewers, therefore representing a part of society.
+The film industry is huge and as something that reaches so many people in the world, it is bound to influence our culture.
+Successful movies appease their viewers, mirroring a part of society.
 Therefore, movies take an important place in our lives.
-With the subject of gender gap being hotter than ever, the question of how the female representation in this industry is arises.

-With this project the inequalities between men and women on and off screen is analysed.
-The motivation behind it is to properly understand and grasp the problem so that it can be solved at the right place in the future.
-The differences across the world, between genres and over time should be shown for that.
+With the subject of the gender gap being hotter than ever, the question of how female representation in this industry arises.
+We aim to analyze the inequalities between men and women on and off-screen in this project with the data from the CMU movies summary dataset.
+Our goal is to compare data from different genres, geographical areas, and periods and visualize any evolution.
+The motivation behind it is to understand and grasp the problem so that this industry can solve inequality in the future.

 # Research Questions